Keep up with the Phi Kappa's upcoming events, results, and other Society news.

 Thank you for your dedication.
 You truly earn your title of Goddess Divine each day, and we are all proud to call you our Sister.
 Congratulations, Sister La Mantia!

 Welcome, Sister Jess Brown & Brother Kevin Jones!
-The Phi Kappa Literary Society is honored to call you Sister & Brother!
+The Phi Kappa Literary Society is honored to call you our Sister & Brother!

 Thank you to all members who contributed to the 2016 Voter REgistration Drive!